-The Union Customs Code (UCC) is a new legal framework for all customs related EU legislation.
+The Union Customs Code (UCC) is a new legal framework for all customs related to the EU legislation.
 It replaces the previous Community Customs Code (CCC) and it entered into force last 1 May 2016.
-The UCC will be gradually implemented until 31 December 2020
+The UCC will be gradually implemented until 31 December 2020.

 Among the most relevant changes, businesses should carefully review the definition of exporter for customs purposes.
 This will no longer be the person claiming the export where Ex-Works delivery has been agreed.
 In addition, only the name of the exporter for customs purposes must be kept in box 2 of the Export declaration.
 The name of the exporter for VAT purposes will be included in a separate box!